Joint development plans for overlapping resource authorities

 - for a petroleum lease application made over an existing mining lease for coal: 12 months after the petroleum lease holder provides a petroleum production notice to the mining lease holder.

-It is the responsibility of the holders of overlapping resource authorities to ensure that a plan is in place and to notify the Department of Natural Resources, Mines and Energy (see below for notification requirements).
+It is the responsibility of the holders of overlapping resource authorities to ensure that a plan is in place and to notify the Department of Resources (see below for notification requirements).

 Consistency with initial and later development plans